-- The System's net position decreased by \$7.2 million and increased by \$3.5 million during the years ended June 30, 2020 and 2019, respectively.
-Investments returned 2.1% (all returns are shown net-of-fees) for the year ended 2020 and 4.2% in 2019.
-In the year ended June 30, 2020, the S&P 500 Index rose 7.5% while small cap stocks, as represented by the Russell 2000 Index, were plagued by economic uncertainty and fell by negative 6.6%.
-As massive monetary and fiscal intervention by governments unfolded, U.S. equity markets bounced back from March pandemic lows.
-Growth sectors fueled the advance with select names in the information technology sector benefiting from the COVID-19 stay-at-home environment.
-International markets trailed the U.S. equity market and returned modest negative returns.
-U.S. Treasuries rallied as investors sought safety and the yield curve steepened as the Fed cut rates.
-The Bloomberg Barclays Aggregate Bond Index rose 8.7% for the year ended June 30, 2020. - Total additions to net position were \$67.0 million in 2020, compared to \$75.6 million in the prior year.
-For 2020, revenue includes member and employer contributions of \$57.2 million and net investment income of \$9.7 million.
-Member and employer contributions increased by \$6.7 million in 2020 compared to a \$2.0 million increase in 2019. - The Plan is closed to general employee membership and has a declining general employee membership payroll.
-Net investment income, which fluctuates yearto-year depending on market conditions, was \$15.4 million less in 2020 than in 2019.
-During 2020, private equity was the top investment performer; however, RRS had only modest investments in that category.
-Fixed income was the next-best performer followed by U.S. equities.
-Within U.S. equites, growth managers outpaced their value counterparts by historic margins.
-Non-U.S. equities, along with diversifying assets, real estate and private debt, posted declines.
+- The System's net position increased by \$120.0 million and decreased by \$7.2 million during the fiscal years ended June 30, 2021 and 2020, respectively.
+Investments returned 23.7% (all returns are shown net-of-fees) for the fiscal year ended 2021 and 2.1% in fiscal 2020.
+While the S&P 500 Index rose 40.8% in fiscal 2021, small cap stocks, as represented by the Russell 2000 Index, were bolstered by the prospects of an economic re-opening and returned 62.0%.
+As massive monetary and fiscal intervention by governments continued to unfold throughout the year, information technology stocks led the markets for much of the year.
+As citizens around the globe dealt with the personal and financial impacts of the slowdown in the global economy, capital markets (particularly in the U.S.) roared forward off of their March 2020 lows to deliver exceptional returns.
+Non-U.S. equity markets also participated in the recovery as COVID-19 vaccine availability provided hope for renewed global travel and trade.
+In fiscal 2021, the MSCI EAFE Index and MSCI Emerging Markets Index were up 32.4% and 40.9%, respectively.
+Private real estate as measured by the NCREIF ODCE Index rose 8.0%.
+U.S. Treasuries sold off over the year as the ten-year Treasury yield moved from 0.66% in June 2020 to 1.45% in June 2021.
+Expectations for a strengthening economy and emergent inflation drove rates.
+The Bloomberg Barclays Aggregate Bond Index was down 0.3% for the year. - Total additions to net position were \$196.2 million in 2021, compared to \$67.0 million in the prior year.
+For fiscal 2021, revenue includes member and employer contributions of \$57.5 million and net investment income of \$138.7 million.
+Member and employer contributions increased by \$234 thousand in 2021 compared to a \$6.7 million increase in fiscal 2020. - The Plan is closed to general employee membership and has a declining general employee membership payroll.
+Net investment income, which fluctuates yearto-year depending on market conditions, was \$129.0

-• Total plan expenses in 2020 were \$74.1 million, a \$2.1 million increase from 2019.
+- million more in fiscal 2021 than in fiscal 2020.
+During fiscal 2021, and on an absolute basis, U.S. equities were the top RRS performer followed by non-U.S equities.
+Within U.S. equities, value stocks outpaced their growth counterparts.
+The next strongest asset class performer was private equity followed by private debt, diversifying assets, real estate and fixed income.
+All seven asset classes posted positive results in fiscal 2021. - Total plan expenses in fiscal 2021 were \$76.2 million, a \$2.0 million increase from the prior year.
 Total expenses are primarily driven by pension benefit payments, which comprise 98% of total expenses.
-For the years ended June 30, 2020 and 2019, retiree benefits increased by \$2.2 million and \$837 thousand, respectively.
+For the years ended June 30, 2021 and 2020, retiree benefits increased by \$1.8 million and \$2.1 million, respectively.